Why it’s smart to use ERP apps to enhance ERP functionality

 5. Easy user adoption

-Despite utilising advanced analysis and sophisticated algorithms, EazyStock is very user-friendly, with easy to navigate, customisable screens, so users only need to delve into the detail they wish to see.
+Despite utilising advanced analysis and sophisticated algorithms, EazyStock is very user-friendly, with easy-to-navigate, customisable screens, so users only need to delve into the detail they wish to see.

 6. ERP apps are low risk

 As we’ve already discussed, inventory optimisation ERP apps require very little system integration or capital investment.
-The only requirement for success, is a team that is eager to improve its stock management processes.
-Because EazyStock is SaaS software offered via the cloud, the long term commercial and operational risk is very low.
+The only requirement for success is a team that is eager to improve its stock management processes.
+Because EazyStock is SaaS software offered via the cloud, the long-term commercial and operational risk is very low.

 7. ERP apps provide safe, secure data

-When cloud technology first appeared in the software marketplace there were initially concerns that data ‘in the cloud’ would not be secure.
+When cloud technology first appeared in the software marketplace, there were initial concerns that data ‘in the cloud’ would not be secure.
 But as cloud ERPs and cloud-based apps continue to proliferate at an impressive rate, the security policies, controls, procedures and technologies that work together to protect the systems, data and infrastructure are impressive.
 Cloud-based technology and business applications are now used by enterprise businesses across the globe.
 But be sure to look into the security compliance of any ERP app supplier to wish to work with.
 You can view EazyStock’s here.

 As an easy-to-implement ERP app, EazyStock will offer a wealth of additional functionality that will deliver ROI within months of implementation.
 Find out how by downloading our eBook below: